vpsfreecz/vpsadminos/docs/user-guide/setup.md

 for zpool called `tank` within the virtual machine.
 The zpool is used to store configuration and containers.

-On the first boot, the zpool will be automatically created and installed into *osctld*.
-You can use your own zpools, simply use `zpool create <name>` and then `osctl pool install <name>`.
+On the first boot, the pool will be automatically created and installed into *osctld*.

 *osctld* will create several ZFS datasets and will generally assume that no one else is using the zpool.
 For more complicated use-cases, it is possible to scope